Monday, July 07, 2025

 • Targeted Budget Allocation:

-Focus only on ICP accounts that have the ability to convert and generate real ROI.
+Focus only on ICP accounts that can convert and generate real ROI.

 • Personalized Journeys: